 You must list all debts on your Chapter 7 bankruptcy schedules without exception—even if you think they won’t get wiped out by your discharge.
 If you leave off a debt, you run the risk of remaining responsible for it.

 If you can’t protect all of your property in your Chapter 7 case, the bankruptcy trustee appointed to administer the matter will sell the nonexempt property for the benefit of creditors.
 When money is available, it’s considered an asset case.
 Any debt you fail to list in an asset case won’t be discharged.

 If, however, yours is a no-asset Chapter 7 bankruptcy (there’s no money to repay creditors), the debt still might be discharged.
 It will depend on:

-To learn more about which debts are discharged in Chapter 7 bankruptcy, see our topic area on The Bankruptcy Discharge.
+To learn more about debts discharged in Chapter 7 bankruptcy, see Debt Management: The Bankruptcy Discharge.

-While you should do your best to include all of your debts in your bankruptcy, it’s not uncommon for debtors to accidentally omit a creditor.
-If you inadvertently omit a creditor in a no-asset Chapter 7 case and that creditor is not prejudiced by the omission, most courts take a “no harm, no foul” approach and still consider the debt discharged.
+While you should do your best to include all debts in your bankruptcy, it’s not uncommon for debtors to accidentally omit a creditor.
+If you do so in a no-asset Chapter 7 case, and the creditor doesn’t suffer as a result (isn’t “prejudiced by the omission”), most courts take a “no harm, no foul” approach and will still consider the debt discharged.

-Review all of your debts carefully to make sure they are listed in your bankruptcy.
-If you find that you accidentally omitted a creditor and your bankruptcy is not yet closed, you can also easily amend your schedules to list the omitted debt.
-(For more information, see How to Amend a Bankruptcy Form.)
+If you find that you accidentally omitted a creditor and your bankruptcy is not yet closed, you can amend your schedules to list the omitted debt.